ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     - Boss fish
-        - how long does fish flash when injured and what's blink period?
         - can fish be shot again while blinking???
         - what is the fish's hit points?
-        - how fast does door open?
+        - DONE how long does fish flash when injured and what's blink period?
-            - DONE door opens from left and right, and leaves a smidge visible

         - DONE camera shake while floor rises
         - DONE how fast does floor rise?
         - DONE does door wait for floor to finish rising? no
+        - DONE how fast does door open?
+            - DONE door opens from left and right, and leaves a smidge visible

 TODO:
     - Implement game UI